Dear Parents and Guardians of the Class of 2019 and Transfer Students,

 and the Health Center website: http://www.brynmawr.edu/healthcenter/drugsandalcohol/index.htm.

-We also urge you to encourage your first-year student to let the Medical Director of Student Health Services know if your student has any significant past or ongoing medical or psychological concerns.
-The medical and counseling staffs are happy to work cooperatively with your student’s current treating professionals to provide continuity in your student’s care through the college years.
+Please encourage your student to alert the Medical Director of Student Health Services, Kay Kerr, M.D., of any significant past or ongoing medical or psychological concerns.
+The medical and counseling staffs are happy to work cooperatively with your student’s current treating professionals to provide continuity of care through the college years.
 Besides providing services on campus at the Health Center, they can refer students to off-campus specialists and mental health professionals if that seems more appropriate or comfortable for the student.
 All medical and counseling information is kept strictly confidential.
-It does not compromise privacy to inform Bryn Mawr’s medical and counseling professionals of your first-year student’s history.
+It does not compromise privacy to inform Bryn Mawr’s medical and counseling professionals of your student’s history.

 Housing Form Due